-It is important to keep these fumes from air Your water consultant or water treatment company will be able to recommend a cleaning or boil out procedure.
-In the event that such service is unavailable or as yet not selected, the following may be used.
+Your water consultant or water treatment company will be able to recommend a cleaning or boil out procedure.
+In the event that such service is unavailable or as yet not selected, the following may be used:

-- 1. The boil out of the boiler and system is neither difficult nor expensive.
+The boil out of the boiler and system is neither difficult nor expensive.
 The chemicals needed for cleaning are readily available.
-Trisodium phosphate, and sodium hydroxide (lye) are the most commonly used chemicals.
+Tri-sodium phosphate or sodium hydroxide (lye) are the most commonly used chemicals.
 Use only one type of solution in the system.
-The amount of chemical required will vary according to conditions, but an amount of one pound of chemical per fifty gallons of water is suggested. - 2.
-Before introducing the solution into the boiler, an overflow pipe should be attached to the top of the boiler and routed to a safe point of discharge. - 3.
-Remove all safety valves to ensure that none of the solution will come into contact with the valve seats.
-Use care in removing and reinstalling valves. - 4.
-All valves in the piping to and from the system must be closed to prevent the chemical solution from getting into the intakes which would distribute them throughout the building.
-On steam humidification systems this is especially critical.
-Consult your local water treatment chemist for further information. system.
+The amount of chemical required will vary according to conditions, but an amount of one pound of chemical per fifty gallons of water is suggested.

+Before introducing the solution into the boiler, an overflow pipe should be attached to the top of the boiler and routed to a safe point of discharge.

+Remove all safety values to ensure that none of the solution will come into contact with the value seats.
+Use care in removing and reinstalling values.

+All valves in the piping to and from the system must be closed to prevent the chemical solution from getting into the system.

-- 5. Gauge glasses must be protected from contact with the boil out chemicals. - 6.
+Gauge glasses must be protected from contact with the boil out chemicals.

 Fill the boiler with clean softened water until the water level reaches the upper header.
 Then add the cleaning solution into the upper header.
 Add more clean water until the boiler is completely filled.
-The water used for this initial fill should be at room temperature, and must be softened as noted. - 7.
-After filling, turn the boiler on (at a low temperature) at a frequency as necessary to hold the boiler solution at boiling point temperature.
+The water used for this initial fill should be at room temperature, and must be softened as noted.

+After filling, turn the boiler on (at a low input) at a frequency as necessary to hold the boiler solution at boiling point temperature.
 DO NOT PRODUCE STEAM PRESSURE.
-Boil the water, supervised at all times, for at least five hours. - 8.
+Boil the water, supervised at all times, for at least five hours.

 After the five hour boil out, begin to add a small amount of fresh softened water so as to create a slight overflow of the overflow pipe.
 This will carry out impurities which have accumulated at the water surface.
 Continue to apply heat and overflow until the water emitted from the overflow pipe clears.
-Then shut-off the boiler. - 9.
-Let the boiler cool to 120^{0} F or less.
+Then shut-off the boiler.

+Let the boiler cool to 120°F or less.
 Drain the boiler.
-Use caution that the
+Use caution that the water is discharged with safety.

-- 10. Remove the inspection/cleanout openings in the boiler and wash the waterside surfaces thoroughly using a high pressure water stream. - 11.
-Inspect the boiler=s internal (waterside) surfaces thoroughly after the procedure.
+Remove the inspection/cleanout openings in the boiler and wash the waterside surfaces thoroughly using a high pressure water stream.

+Inspect the boiler's internal (waterside) surfaces thoroughly after the procedure.
 If the surfaces are not clean, repeat the boil out.